dishbreak/kubernetes-lab/README.md

 redis-84d6945f5c-qwgj5   1/1     Running   0          14m
 ```

-Now I'll use `exec` to drop into a shell in the redis pod.
+Now I'll use `exec` to drop into an interactive `redis-cli` session in the redis pod.

 ```shell
 $ kubectl exec -it redis-84d6945f5c-qwgj5 --namespace=value -- sh